OCHA-DAP/pa-anticipatory-action/analyses/ssd/flood_trigger/ssd_floodscan_rubkonafangak.md

 Based on conversations, we explore the flooded fraction at more specific areas.
 Namely Bentiu IDP Camp, Rubkona county, and Fangak county.

-We can see large differences between the areas.
-Where Fangak is partly covered by wetlands which get flooded each year.
-To account from this we also look at anomalies.
+To account for wetlands which get flooded each year we also look at anomalies.

+We can see large differences between the two counties.
+Fangak sees more recurrent annual flooding.
+Both counties saw the largest flooding in 2021.
+However, for example a large part of Fangak got already flooded in 2020 while that wasn't the case for Rubkona.

 ```python
 %load_ext autoreload